argentagsw/taggy_demux/README.md

 which would correspond to sequencing read VH00444:319:AAFV5MHM5:1:1101:18421:23605, which has been tagged with the UMI "ATACCGGCTACA".

 For this format, the barcode is not included in the content of the fastq file, but is instead provided in the file name (one file per barcode combination/cell).

+-->

+## Chimera splitting

+As an optional step before demultiplexing, reads can be run through the `split.sh` bash script to split common chimeric reads.
+The script takes a fastq file as input and produces a new fastq file where reads with common chimeras have been split.

+### Usage

+The basic command for running the chimera splitting script is the following:

+    bin/split.sh -i <path_to_input.fastq> -o <path_to_output.fastq>

+These and other options are shown below:

+    i: Input fastq file.
+    o: Output fastq file.
+    s: Process only this many reads.
+    m: Filter reads smaller than this value.
+    M: Filter reads larger than this value.
+    G: Use a custom tmp folder.
+The default is to create via `mktemp -d`.
+    C: Use a custom config file.
+    R: Use a custom round setup.
+    c: Use a custom prefix.
+    t: Use this many threads.
+The default is the number of processors (as reported by nproc) minus one.
+    E: Use this maximum edit distance when searching for chimeras.
+Higher values mean less stringency (more true positives, but also more false positives).
+An integer is interpreted as an edit distance.
+A real value < 1 is interpreted as a relative edit distance.
+The default is 0.12 (12%).
+    d: Run in debug mode.
+    p: Preserve temporary files instead of deleting.

+Processing multiple input files is currently handled externally:

+    for inputfile in input_folder/*.fastq; do bin/split.sh -i $inputfile -o $inputfile.split; done

 ## In-house demultiplexing pipeline